Book review: Girl Genius #1: Agatha H and the Airship City by Phil & Kaja Foglio (Night Shade Books, 2011)

 Agatha H and the Airship City is a fast-paced and very amusing steampunk/alternate universe sort of tale.
 Having read the book, I can’t think of the word “sweetheart” without pronouncing it the way the Jaegermonsters do in the book.
 If there is any criticism to dish out here, it’s that I never really got a good understanding as to what the Jaegermonsters looked like until I had a look at the webcomic.

 Another issue I think is that because the title is “Agatha H” but Agatha’s surname is Clay, it doesn’t take more than half a second to realise what the H stands for, so when there is a big reveal toward the end of the book, it’s like “dude, I knew that after reading the book’s sleeve“.
 Which is a shame.

-Aside from that, it was a really enjoyable fantasy adventure, and lucky for me, the sequel is a lot longer, and I was given it at the same time as this one, so it’s onwards and upwards from here!
+Aside from that it was a really enjoyable fantasy adventure.
+Lucky for me the sequel is a lot longer, and I was given it at the same time as this one, so it’s onwards and upwards from here!